CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```bash
 swiftc ./employee.swift -emit-ir | more
 ```
-Here we can see a snippet of the LLVM's familiar declaration.
-In the next step it would be transformed by LLVM into the machine code.
+Here we can see a snippet of the LLVM's familiar code declaration.
+In the next step, the code would be transformed by LLVM into the machine code.

 ```asm
 ...